 Tile Shown: Padma in Black and White Motif

-You created your own colorway with our Color-It Tool, how did you land on these colors?
-Was it your first time using this tool for a project?
+You created your own colorway, how did you land on these colors?
+Was it your first time doing a custom handpainted tile for a project?

 You can see the chartreuse laundry room from the kitchen:

 Now, how did you land Small Diamonds in a knit pattern?
 What made you choose these three colors?